vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 254 Pitrs, see under 'soul', 'yama';

 afternoon is the proper time for 345; ancient Vedic texts and practice sharply distinguish between gods and p.
-345; are sometimes identified in the Rg, with seven sages 341 ; are identified with Vasus, Rudras and Adityas 334, 335, 337, 339; belief that p. move about as birds 339; belief that p. assume an aerial form and enter the brahmanas invited for dinner at sraddha 340; called Agnişvātta and Barhisad in Rgveda 195, 201; called asrumukha and nândimukha 528; created by Brahmā along with gods, asuras and human beings 342; derive sustenance and water when a bull let loose digs up earth or drinks at a pool 541; differences in the procedure of the rites for gods and p. (such as wearing the sacred thread, the direc. tion to be faced, circumambulation, use of svāhā for gods and svadbā for pitrs ) 345-6; different classes of, are Kavyas, Angirases, Rkvans, Vairupas, Atharvans, Bhrgus, Nava gvas and Dasagvas 192, 341, 593;
+345; are sometimes identified in the Rg, with seven sages 341 ; are identified with Vasus, Rudras and Adityas 334, 335, 337, 339; belief that p. move about as birds 339; belief that p. assume an aerial form and enter the brahmanas invited for dinner at sraddha 340; called Agniṣvātta and Barhisad in Rgveda 195, 201; called asrumukha and nândimukha 528; created by Brahmā along with gods, asuras and human beings 342; derive sustenance and water when a bull let loose digs up earth or drinks at a pool 541; differences in the procedure of the rites for gods and p. (such as wearing the sacred thread, the direc. tion to be faced, circumambulation, use of svāhā for gods and svadbā for pitrs ) 345-6; different classes of, are Kavyas, Angirases, Rkvans, Vairupas, Atharvans, Bhrgus, Nava gvas and Dasagvas 192, 341, 593;

 division of pits into Somavantah, Barhisadah and Agnisvattaḥ 343 ; earlier and later p.
 341; element of the fear of pitrs is not wanting even in the Rgveda 347; enjoy delight in the company of Yama 193; fire is supposed to take the spirit of a cremated person to the pitrs 342; Fravashis of Parsi scriptures correspond to pitrs of ancient Indian works 3410; idea of, is Indo-Iranian 341n; identified with Rtus (seasons) in Taittiriya Brahmana and Manu 428, 430, 450n; interpretation of the word p. by the Aryasamāja 339; in many passages of the vedic literature pits mean three deceased male ancestors 347; invocation of, in Rgveda X. 15, 194-195; invocation of, after mentioning their gotra and names 348; invoked for conferring various boons such as happiness, wealth and heroic sons even in the Rgveda, 346; in Vrddhi-sraddha are called Nandimukha 359n; love soma drink 194, 342; man becomes free from debt due to p. by offering water mixed with sesame, by letting loose a bull and by lighting lamps in the rainy season 541; Manu says gods sprang from p.
 344; meanings of the word p. are two, viz. a man's three immediate male ancestors and the ancient ancestors of the human race supposed to reside in a separate world 340-41; names of the pitys of brahmanas and the other varnas 343-44; number of classes of changed in later times 348; of him who does not offer sraddha on amāvāsyā even with water or vegetables go away after cursing him 351; of three grades in the Rgveda, lowet, midd. ling and higher 341; presèniation formula in Sat.
 Br. differs from that of Tai.
 S. 347-348; regale fbemselves in the company of gods, partieularly of Yama 341-42; several classes of,